A picturesque stroll through the Bernese countryside

 The forest here is magnificent, restful.
 Maples compete in height and breadth with venerable beeches.
 The trees create a play of light and shadow dancing on the mossy ground.

-Further on, the path exits the woods into the meadows and advances along the trees, where numerous hazelnut trees are noted among the spruces, deciduous trees, and hornbeam.
+Further on, the path exits the woods into the meadows and advances along the trees, where numerous hazelnut trees are noted among the spruces, deciduous trees, and hornbeam shoots.

 You might hear gunshots in the area.
 No, they are not hunters; they are military personnel from the major fortress of Thun practicing shooting in the forest below.
 It makes noise, like war.